paintnp/prd-gen/README.md

 python -m prd_gen.main --idea "Smart stock portfolio analyzer" --output output/stock_analyzer_prd.md --max_iterations 5
 ```

-The tool will:
+### How It Works

+The PRD generation process follows these steps:

-1. Create an initial PRD
+1. **Creation**: The system generates an initial PRD based on your product idea
-2. Critique the PRD
+2. **Critique**: The initial PRD is analyzed and feedback is provided on areas of improvement
-3. Revise the PRD based on the critique
+3. **Revision**: The PRD is revised based on the critique
+4. **Iteration**: Steps 2-3 repeat for the number of iterations specified (default: 3)
-4. Save the final PRD to the specified output file
+5. **Finalization**: The final improved PRD is saved to the specified output file

+Increasing the number of iterations typically improves PRD quality at the cost of longer processing time.

 ## Environment Variables